OWASP/samm/v1.1/SAMM-HOWTO-1.1-MARKDOWN-en_US.txt

 ### Regulatory Compliance
 For organizations under heavy regulations that affect business processes, the build-out of the Policy & Compliance Practice should be adjusted to accommodate external drivers.
 Likewise, organizations under a lighter compliance load should take the opportunity to push back build-out of that Practice in favor of others.

-#Case Studies
+#Case Study
-A walkthrough of example scenarios
+A walkthrough of an example scenario

-This section features a selection of scenarios in which the application of SAMM is explained in the context of a specific business case.
-Using the roadmap templates as a guide, the case studies tell the story of how an organization might adapt best practices and take into account organization-specific risks when building a security assurance program.
+This section features a scenario in which the application of SAMM is explained in the context of a specific business case.
+Using the roadmap templates as a guide, the case study tells the story of how an organization might adapt best practices and take into account organization-specific risks when building a security assurance program.
 # VirtualWare
 Case Study: Medium-sized Independent Software Vendor